-NOTES TO THE FINANCIAL STATEMENTS Peanut Company of Australia Limited and Controlled Entities
+Peanut Company of Australia Limited and Controlled Entities For the year ended 31 March 2017

 22. Financial risk management

 Overview

 The Group has exposure to risks from use of financial instruments and to manage these risks, the Board of Directors has overall responsibility for the establishment and oversight of the risk management framework and is responsible for developing and monitoring risk management policies.